-If a basic search on eBay can't find you what you're looking for, you can use advanced criteria or search for other things.
-These include sellers, users, stores, and motor products.
+If a basic search on eBay can’t find what you’re looking for, you can use advanced criteria or search for other things including sellers, users, stores, and motor products.

 Go to www.ebay.com in your web browser and log in (if you haven’t already).
 Then, next to the Search button in the top-right corner, click Advanced.

 From here, you can search different elements in different subcategories on eBay (on the left) by using advanced criteria (on the right).

 Find Items — This allows you to find items on eBay by name (with the option to include or exclude words or lock their order) or ID number, description, whether they’ve already been sold or not, price, condition, sale type (auction or buy now), or sellers’ location and stipulations.

 On eBay Motors — This allows you to find vehicles or vehicle parts for sale on eBay by brand, model name, year, and more.
 It also allows you to search for keywords in the item description (as opposed to the title), items that have already been sold, or items within a certain geographical distance of where you live (or a major city).